 Before you leave home, don't forget to check out our tips for cycling on Tenerife!

-cycling tenerife: where to stay
+Cycling Tenerife: where to stay

-If you're deciding where's best to stay in Tenerife for cyclists, start with our in-depth article on the pros and cons of each resort: Best places to stay in Tenerife (for cyclists).
+If you’re deciding where’s best to stay in Tenerife for cyclists, start with our in-depth article on the pros and cons of each resort: Best places to stay in Tenerife (for cyclists).
+This article also includes hotel suggestions for cyclists.

-Our choice: Be live, Playa La Arena
+Our choice: Landmar, Playa La Arena

-things to be aware of
+Things to be aware of

 We enjoyed our stay here.
 Our 2 and 4 year old kids loved the facilities and we liked the location.